J35P312/Assemblatron/README.md

 Assemblatron is a toolkit for De novo assembly, scaffolding, and variant calling of de  novo assemblies.  type
 	python assemblatron.py --help

 For a help message of the avialable tools.

+# The workflow

 The full workflow involves:

 1: assembly using Fermi2